camunda/camunda-bpm-examples/process-engine-plugin/failed-job-retry-profile/README.md

 This example demonstrates how to configure "job retry profile" for each external system as Process Engine Plugin.

 Usually there are specific patterns during communication between the process engine and external systems.
-Let's imagine you want to configure that every time a job fails trying to connect to specific external system (for example CRM system) to retry at least 10 times within duration 5 minutes This is your right example to do so.
+Let's imagine you want to configure that every time a job fails trying to connect to specific external system (for example CRM system) to retry at least 10 times within duration 5 minutes.
+This is your right example to do so.

 ## Show me the important parts!